 22. What are the types of pneumonia?

-Community-acquired pneumonia, hospital-acquired pneumonia, aspiration pneumonia and opportunistic pneumonia.
+Community-acquired pneumonia, hospital-acquired pneumonia, and aspiration pneumonia

 23. What is community-acquired pneumonia?

 A type of pneumonia that is acquired prior to hospitalization

 24. What kind of therapy is required to treat pneumonia?

 25. What is hospital-acquired pneumonia?

 A type of pneumonia that is acquired at least 48 hours after admission to the hospital

 Microorganisms enter the alveoli of the lungs, which leads to an infection and inflammatory response.